AtisKazaferi/Christmas-Card/README.md

 To run:
 - If you are an admin, feel free to make this repo public momentarily and, under settings, enable Pages with main/root set-up.
 This will lead you to my atiskazaferi.github.io/Christmas-Card
 - When done, please disable back to private repo for security.
-- **If you want to be extra nice**, or you are a collaborator with read access or higher, fork this repo and try Github pages on your domain or VSCode locally.
+- **If you want to be extra nice**, or you are a collaborator with read access or higher, clone this repo and run it in VSCode locally (I like the "Live Preview extention from Microsoft).